 Instructions

-- Spread mayonnaise on two slices of bread as you would butter, then place them mayonnaise-side down in a large skillet.
+- Spread a thin layer of mayonnaise on one side of two slices of bread—just as you would with butter.
+Place those slices mayo-side down into a large skillet.

 Notes